shouhaiel1/Mask_RCNN/README.md

 # Objective
-This is an attempt to porting the Mask_RCNN from tensorflow 1.x to tensorflow 2.x .
+This repo is an attempt to porting the Mask_RCNN from tensorflow 1.x to tensorflow 2.x .

 We also included three scripts for :